Code-Institute-Submissions/ammcl-milestone-1/README.md

 ### Deployment

 Website was coded in Cloud 9 IDE, a local GIT directory was used for version control and then uploaded to GITHUB using Ubuntu / Bash script.
 Once in a GITHUB repositories it was made live using GITHUB Pages.
-The website can be found at:https: //ammcl.github.io/milestone-1/
+The website can be found at : https://ammcl.github.io/milestone-1/

 ### Testing